2/26/2025

 Matt Faulkner

 Thanks, Anthony, and hello, everyone.
-In the fourth quarter, we delivered over $294 million in revenue, a 6% increase compared to the prior year period.
-Revenue was primarily driven by increased consumer packaged goods sales.
-Overall, retail revenue increased 1% versus the fourth quarter of 2023, reflecting continued growth in existing markets of New York, Florida, and Maryland, the addition of adult use sales in Ohio, and the opening of 10 incremental rise dispensaries since the prior year period.
+In the fourth quarter, we delivered over $294 million in revenue.
+Revenue is primarily driven by increased consumer packaged goods sales.
+Overall retail revenue increased 1% versus the fourth quarter of 2023, reflecting continued growth in existing markets of New York, Florida, and Maryland, the addition of adult use sales in Ohio, and the opening of 10 incremental ride dispensaries since the prior year period.
 The increase was mostly offset by continued price compression in many of our markets.
-Fourth quarter 2024, comparable sales for stores open in these 12 months decreased .6% versus the prior year on a base of 84 stores due to continued pricing pressures.
-Consumer packaged goods net revenue for the fourth quarter 2024 increased 22% versus the prior year period, driven by continued growth in existing markets in New York and New Jersey, and the addition of adult use sales in Ohio.
-Looking forward, we expect first quarter sequential revenue to be dominant single digits as we anticipate seasonality and pricing declines.
-Growth profit for the fourth quarter was $158 million or 54% of revenue, up from $143 million or 51% of revenue year over year.
-Operational efficiencies as well as lower prices on retail inventory helped offset price compression in many markets.
-During the OPEC, selling general administrative expenses for the fourth quarter were $101 million or 34% of revenue compared to $92 million or 33% of revenue for the fourth quarter last year.
-Total expenses increased primarily due to increased compensation costs, as G&A excluding depreciation, amortization, one-time transaction costs, and stock-based comp, which we refer to as normalized operating costs, approximated $71 million compared to $61 million in the fourth quarter of last year.
-The increase year over year is mainly attributed to the 10 incremental retail stores.
+Fourth quarter 2024 comfortable sales due to continued pricing pressures.
+The sewer package goods net revenue for the fourth quarter of 2024 increased 22% versus the prior year period, driven by continued growth in existing markets in New York and New Jersey and the addition of adult use sales in Ohio.
+Looking forward, we expect first quarter sequential revenue to be down mid-single digits as we anticipate seasonality and pricing declines. over year operational efficiencies as well as lower prices on retail inventory helped offset price compression in many markets turning the hotbacks selling general administrative expenses for the fourth quarter were 101 million or 34 percent of revenue compared to 92 million or 33 percent of revenue for the fourth quarter last year total expenses increased primarily due to increased compensation costs SG&A excluding depreciation, amortization, one-time transaction costs, and stock-based comp, which we refer to as normalized operating costs, approximated $71 million compared to $61 million in the fourth quarter of last year.
+The increase year-over-year is mainly attributed to the 10 incremental retail stores.
 The company generated net income of $13 million or $0.04 per diluted share, up from net income of $3 million or $0.01 per diluted share in the prior year period.
-Adjusted EBITDA, which excludes non-cash stock-based compensation and other non-operating costs, was $98 million, up from $91 million for the fourth quarter of 2023.
-Along with continued pricing challenges that will pressure margins in the coming quarters, we plan to continue to invest in our brands, which will weigh upon us, G&A. This in turn will push adjusted EBITDA below our long-standing 30% target.
-We entered the fourth quarter with a strong balance sheet, including cash of $172 million and working capital of $239 million.
-Cash flow from operations for the year came in at $191 million after paying $131 million in income taxes.
-In conclusion, we are pleased with our team's outstanding performance in 2024 and appreciate their ongoing commitment and contributions to Greenbelt.
+Adjustment EBITDA. operating costs was $98 million, up from $91 million for the fourth quarter of 2023.
+Along with continued pricing challenges that will pressure margins in the coming quarters, we plan to continue to invest in our brains, which will weigh upon SG&A. This, in turn, will push adjusted EBITDA below our long-standing 30% target.
+We ended the fourth quarter with a strong balance sheet, including cash of $172 million and working capital of $239 Cash flow from operations for the year came in at $191 million after paying $131 million in income taxes.
+In conclusion, we are pleased with our team's outstanding performance in 2024 and appreciate their ongoing commitment and contributions to Greenfield.
 Together, we remain committed to driving long-term growth while ensuring prudent capital allocation and cost efficiency.
-We also appreciate the trust and confidence of our shareholders and look forward to providing further updates in our next call.
-With that, I'll open the call to your questions.
+We also appreciate the trust and confidence of our shareholders and look forward to providing further updates in our next With that, I'll open the call to your questions.
 Operators.

 speaker